 The treatment plan entails creating a digital map of the mouth that tracks down the transformation of the teeth from day one to the very end of the process.
 It uses the same principle of teeth movement like braces but it works in a slightly different and more sophisticated manner.

-What is interesting here is that the patient does not wear the same set of braces all the way through.
+What is interesting here is that the patient does not wear the same number of Invisalign devices all the way through.
 They receive a set of aligners to change weekly or bi-weekly as mandated by the dentist.
 A computer programme allows the specialist to see when it is suitable to swap the aligners with a fresh pair.

-You can use Invisalign for very crooked teeth.
+You can turn to Invisalign dentists for very crooked teeth.
 The technology is successful in dealing with varying problems such as:

 - Overbite.
 An overbite is the opposite of that.
 It is when the upper teeth go in front of the lower teeth.
 It can lead to pain and other problems.

 - Crowded teeth.
-Sometimes teeth bunch up because there is not enough room in the mouth.
+Sometimes teeth bunch up because there is not enough room left for them.
 This makes them overlap and twist, causing quite a lot of stir.
 It is a lot harder to maintain decent oral hygiene, which makes your structures more predisposed toward tooth decay, tartar, plaque, bacterial overgrowth, and gum disease.
 Apart from that, they just don’t look good.
-Using Invisalign can fix this problem and improve one’s smile.
+Using Invisalign treatment can fix this problem and improve one’s smile.

 - Open bite.
 In other people, the lower and upper teeth don’t touch like they have to when the mouth is fully closed.
 This creates problems with chewing and biting, a critical skill for every human being.